In This Article

 Just like knowing which face products are appropriate for your skin type and knowing how to shade-match your foundation, having a firm handle on hair relaxing is important whether you're a DIY'er or you prefer to leave it to the pros.
 Beyond application techniques, knowing how to upkeep a hair relaxing routine remains a question for some.
 A good rule of thumb: There should be enough new hair growth for the relaxer to adhere to, and you should be able to see a clear line of where the relaxed hair begins and where the new hair growth ends.
 Often, this means you'll need a 1/2 inch to one inch of new hair growth, which usually occurs every eight weeks.

+"I recommend anywhere from 8-10 weeks on average for touch-ups," says Jawara Wauchope, celebrity hairstylist and Dyson Global Styling Ambassador.
 While eight weeks between touch-ups is recommended, some may feel the need to apply relaxers more frequently.
 Typically, this is the case among those with a short, cropped cut where the sides or back of the style require a touch-up while the top or crown of the head doesn't.
 Pixie cuts, for example, may require additional hairstylist visits for more frequent maintenance and trims every four to six weeks.
 The stylist may touch-up just the sides and back to make these areas look more uniform with the longer hair on top.
 Also, if you're prone to a quick-growing mane that grows faster than the average rate of 1/4 to 1/2 inch per month, you may want to relax more often, perhaps every six weeks (versus eight).

-What Happens if You Wait Too Long Between Touch-Ups?
+What Happens If You Wait Too Long Between Touch-Ups?

 The more new growth you have, the more stress is placed on the line of demarcation (the area where the virgin hair meets the relaxed hair).
 Hair tends to already be weak in this spot, and waiting too long in between touch-ups may cause this area to get even weaker.
 And while those with relaxed hair should already be in the habit of applying regular protein treatments, this rings especially true if your relaxer retouches are stretched past eight weeks.